tud-hri/joan/docs/firststeps-joan-overview.md

 ### Settings
 As mentioned earlier every module has its own settings.
 These settings are made whenever a module is loaded and stored in the `Settings()` class.
 Loading a module means nothing more than including the module in the main.py of the program via the headquarters.
-So whenever you have a module loaded it will have a settings object associated with it.
-The settings objects are dynamically created and destroyed depending on the state of the module.
+Whenever you have a module loaded it will have a settings object associated with it, this settings object can get filled with different other setting objects, for example the hardware manager module has a base settings object for the module: `HardwareManagerSettings()`, but inside this object we have a dictionary called `inputs` which contains the setting objects of different types of inputs.
+For example it can contain a `KeyboardSettings()` object and 2 `JoystickSettings()` objects.
+These specific settings objects are dynamically created and destroyed depending on the state of the module.
 Basically the way it goes is as depicted below:

 [ ![](imgs/first-steps-settingsvsstates.png) ](imgs/first-steps-settingsvsstates.png)